About

 Compensation:

 Salary and benefit package commensurate with experience.
 The annual salary range for our full-time faculty is $66,800-$88,500.
 SGS uses a salary scale that takes years of experience and degrees attained into account.
 All faculty are compensated according to the scale and dependent on those two data points.
+Employees at 0.65 FTE or above will receive benefits.

 To Apply: